aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 1.Define the attributes for each instance: dataset, field, and data quality.

-2.Create instances of BusinessDataset, BusinessField, and BusinessDataQuality using the from_json() method.
+2.Create instances of BusinessDataset, BusinessField, and BusinessDataQuality.

 3.Add relationship between the field and dataset instances.